dandr94/tender-project-backend/README.md

-# XML Contract Data Importer for Django
+# TED Europa XML Contract Data Importer for Django

 A Django management command that automates the parsing and importing of contract award data from XML files into Django models.